jryans/debug-info-issues/LLVM/loopstrengthreduce-drops-dbg-value/issue.md

 It seems the loop-strength-reduction pass doesn't preserve debug information, for any transformation it makes.
-Compiling the example below with llvm/clang @ r340912 and options "-O2 -g -fno-inline" for x86_64, using both gdb and lldb, both the value of "bob" and "blah" are reported as being optimised out, after being rewritten by LSR.
+Compiling the example below with llvm/clang @ r340912 and options "-O2 -g -fno-inline" for x86_64, using both gdb and lldb, both the value of "current" and "input" are reported as being optimised out, after being rewritten by LSR.

 Which would be fairly frustrating if one landed in the loop and were unable to determine either the loop bound or which iteration it was on.
 (The example is contrived, but LSR still knackers more complicated loops).

 This isn't a bug per se, and the DebugInfo doesn't mislead anyone, it's just a poor debug experience that will annoy developers.
-Particularly galling is that the values of "bob" and "blah" remain in registers for the whole loop, but are still not available to the debugger.
+Particularly galling is that the values of "current" and "input" remain in registers for the whole loop, but are still not available to the debugger.

 ## IR before `LoopStrengthReduce`